10 Best Jewelry Gold Testers

 Sizing and Capacity

 Kit size matters more than many buyers expect.
-A compact 2x2 inch test stone is fine for occasional home use, but if you process dozens of items per week, the surface wears down and needs replacement.
-Larger stones, such as those included in some premium kits, give you more room to work and last longer.
-Bottle count is another capacity signal.
-A kit with six acid solutions lets you run more tests before reordering, and having dedicated bottles for 10K, 14K, 18K, 22K, silver, and platinum means you do not waste time swapping caps or rinsing droppers between samples.
-If storage space is tight, look for a bamboo or wooden box that keeps everything upright and sealed.
+A compact 2x2 inch test stone is fine for occasional home use, but if you process dozens of items per week, the surface wears down quickly and needs replacement.
+Larger stones give you more room to work and last longer under heavy use.
+Bottle count is another capacity signal: a kit with six acid solutions lets you run more tests before reordering, and having dedicated bottles for 10K, 14K, 18K, 22K, silver, and platinum means you do not waste time swapping caps or rinsing droppers between samples.
+If storage space is tight, look for a bamboo or wooden box that keeps every bottle upright and sealed between sessions.

 Feature Tradeoffs

 All-in-one kits that bundle a digital scale, diamond tester, loupe, and acids look appealing, and they are genuinely convenient when you are building a station from scratch.
 The tradeoff is portability; those bundles are benchtop solutions, not field kits.
 If you travel to estate sales or auctions, a slim acid set or a keychain magnet fits a jacket pocket and lets you screen items before you buy.
-On the other hand, a magnet alone cannot tell you karat.
-It only flags obvious fakes.
+A magnet alone cannot tell you karat; it only flags obvious fakes.
 Electronic diamond testers add speed for gemstone screening, yet they do not replace acid for gold purity.
 Decide whether you need one do-everything station or a layered toolkit you can deploy in stages.

 Setup and Safety Considerations